gautamh/adsb/README.md

 # Which side of the plane should you sit on?
-See the [project site](https://gautamh.github.io/window-seat) for some examples results from this project.
+See the [project site](https://gautamh.github.io/window-seat) for some example results from this project.

 Window seats are indisputably the best seats on the plane.
 An airplane window gives a unique perspective on the world, and one of the best elements of that perspective is the view you get when approaching an airport.
 Flying into New York, you can see the Manhattan skyline.
 Landing in Seattle, you can see the Space Needle.
 The distinctive [River Visual](https://en.wikipedia.org/wiki/Ronald_Reagan_Washington_National_Airport#Approach_patterns) approach into National Airport in DC provides a view of the Washington Monument, the White House, and other DC landmarks.